Skip to main content

 1.2 Keep in touch!

-Encourage students to stay in touch and check out the social posts on Unibuddy - this will give them a real flavour of university life.
+Encourage students to stay in touch via Unibuddy and check out the Content posts on the Chat platform - especially if you have created blog posts or bitesize videos!
+This will give them a real flavour of university life.

 1.3 Share your story